partiql/partiql-lang-kotlin/docs/dev/README-DESIGN.md

 It can be seen that the above example leverages lexical closures (lambdas) to build an object graph of state to represent the actual interpretation, the actual dispatch leverages the native call stack differs from straight compiled code in that each "opcode" is a virtual call.

 ### Evaluation Strategy
-Evaluation is done by first compiling source text of an \SqlName expression into an instance of `Expression` which provides the entry point to evaluation:
+Evaluation is done by first compiling source text of an PartiQL expression into an instance of `Expression` which provides the entry point to evaluation:

 ![Parser/Compiler/Expression Class Diagram](img/compiler-class.png)